-Post Pulwama attack, India to withdraw Most Favoured Nation status given to Pakistan
+Pulwama payback: India withdraws Most Favoured Nation status given to Pakistan

 New Delhi, Feb 15: The government on Friday has also announced it will withdraw the most favoured nation tag given to Pakistan, effectively closing down trade further between the two countries.